open-o11y/docs/support-AWS-X-Ray-with-otel-js/README.md

   * To learn more about `resource` check out the [OpenTelemetry specifications page](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/resource/sdk.md).

-  * The objective of a resource detector is to provide information about the environment in which the process is running in.
+  * The objective of a resource detector is to provide information about the environment in which thjccncgudllkhgechujntgigdetfnblddifntvtedu
+  * e process is running in.
 The resource detectors we implemeneted will first detect whether an application instrumented with OpenTelemetry Go SDK is running on the various environments: AWS Beanstalk, Amazon ECS, Amazon EKS, and Amazon EC2.

   * If the ECS resource detector successfully detects that a process is running on an ECS environment, it will populate the resource with metadata about the container the process is in.
 This will include the `containerID`(the docker ID of the container) and `hostName`(name of the container).